suzybee1987/the-book-nook-project/README.md

 | MONGO_URI    | USER_MONGODB_URI |
 | MONGO_DBNAME | USER_MONGODB_NAME |
 | Secret_Key   | USER_SECRET_KEY |

+Deployment was moved to Render following the withdrawal of the free plan on Heroku.

 ### How to contribute to the site